remy/remysharp.com/public/drafts/server-side-react.md

 **Bottom line:** I would use this approach again.
 Having a large base of reusable code is very appealing.
 I'm not sure I have the right development approach (for me), but as with anything, that would come with time.
 I'm also interested in trying this approach with other JavaScript libraries out there (if possible), including Vue, Ember and Polymer (my brief experiences of Angular so far have been enough for me).

-## The request stack

-Here's how I expected the stack to work (from a server side perspective):

-1. HTTP request handled by Express
-2. React Router is somehow utilised by Express' routing system
-3. The correct React views are rendered into a string (and ideally cached!)
-4. Express responds with the HTML string
-5. The client bundle see no rendering is required, but normal bindings work

-This should work on all URLs that are accessible on the client.

----

-I spent a long time (relative to the time spent on this project) trying to understand how to connect the client side routing mechanism to Express running in node.
-I did use [react-engine](https://github.com/paypal/react-engine/) successful for a while, but had to eject the code towards the end of the project because it restricted how I could actually use React Router.